Tornado Watch Vs

 Tornado Warning: The Red Alert

 Now, a tornado warning is different in every way.
-It’s issued when a tornado is confirmed either by trained storm spotters, radar evidence, or a direct report (like someone calling 911).
+That said, it’s issued when a tornado is confirmed either by trained storm spotters, radar evidence, or a direct report (like someone calling 911).
 This is where the sirens go off, the news interrupts, and your survival instincts kick in.

 Warnings are more localized.
-They cover a specific county or zone, often just a small portion of a county.
+Also, they cover a specific county or zone, often just a small portion of a county.
 And they don’t last long—usually 30 minutes to an hour, depending on how fast the storm moves or dissipates.

 When a warning hits, you don’t have time to debate.
 You need to shelter immediately.